Official Texas Holdem Rules

 Texas Holdem Betting Rules

-A round of Texas Hold'em consists of a minimum of one and a maximum of four betting rounds.
-A hand ends when all players but one have folded or the fourth and final betting round completes with multiple players still in the hand - whichever comes first.
+A round of Texas Hold’em consists of a minimum of one and a maximum of four betting rounds.
+A hand ends when all players but one have folded.
+Or the fourth (final) Texas Holdem betting round completes with multiple players still in the hand – whichever comes first.